ValeriiMal/proginmind.io/src/pages/articles/2019-03-01---Integration-Popup-Implementation/index.md

 description: "How to implement popup for authorization third party APIs"
 ---

-It was interesting to me how to implement "Sign in with ..." button.
+It was interesting to me how to implement the "Sign in with ..." button.
 When this button clicked new popup appears and takes care of auth flow.
-When I implemented that feature I decided to introduce solution to the people like one of the possible way to achieve that.
+When I implemented that feature I decided to introduce a solution to people like one of the possible way to achieve that.

-In general there is two main paths:
+In general, there are two main paths:

-1. opening popup with correct url
+1. opening popup with correct URL
 2. closing popup and read results of the auth flow

-Lets do it step by step
+Let's do it step by step

 #### Prerequesites
 [JavaScript](https://en.wikipedia.org/wiki/JavaScript)